Northwestern in JVs with strip mall REIT, future deals likely

 Shares of Phillips Edison could be priced below their true value, Edison told stockholders last week.

-Phillips Edison is comparable in size to Weingarten Realty Investors, a REIT with 185 properties as of Sept.
+Phillips Edison is comparable in size to Weingarten Realty Investors (WRI.N), a REIT with 185 properties as of Sept.
 30, Edison said.
-Kimco Realty Corp and Brixmor Property Group Inc are larger REITs.
+Kimco Realty Corp (KIM.N) and Brixmor Property Group Inc (BRX.N) are larger REITs.

 Reporting by Herbert Lash; Editing by Steve Orlofsky